squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ## Steps

-Now that the overall process is outlined, here are specific instructions to follow for the necessary steps and additional activities.
+Now that the overall process is outlined, here are specific instructions and tips.
+There are many choices to be made when describing a process for contributing to a project via a pull request.
+In the following, we assume that you are working with the Git command-line tools.
+For most alternatives (such as using IDEs or using functionality provided through the GitHub web interface), the translation from the command-line instructions should be simple enough.
+We will add notes only where really necessary to keep the complexity of this to a reasonable level.

 ### Cloning the repository